okantorun/okantorun/README.md

 ### Hi there 👋,I'm Okan
-* Computer Science and Engineering Student @ Gebze TU
+* Computer Science and Engineering Student @Gebze TU
+* 📫 How to reach me: torun.okn@gmail.com

 ### Connect with me: